HermanMartinus/justsketchme-frontend/faq.md

 ## Lost license key

-Your license key should be in an email sent to you by Gumroad.
+Your license key should be in an email sent to you by Gumroad or LemonSqueezy.
 Try searching your inbox for an email from them.
-It should also be available in your [Gumroad library](https://gumroad.com/library/).
 If you still can't find it, send an email to [hello@justsketch.me](mailto:hello@justsketch.me).

 ---